rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/may.md

 **[rapyuta.io Python SDK](/3_how-tos/35_tooling_and_debugging/rapyuta-io-python-sdk/#installation) released**.

-* Added refresh() method to resource classes such as Deployment that have partial set of fields when using list or get_all methods.
-Such objects can be refreshed with the full set of fields by calling the refresh() method.
+* Added *refresh()* method to resource classes such as deployment that has partial set of fields when using list or *get_all* methods.
+Such objects can be refreshed with the full set of fields by calling the *refresh()* method.

 * Added implementation of delete static routes in core API client.
 * Added searching, filtering, sorting and pagination facilities in device list logs.